 An advantage that can turn out against me, is as I should focus more on the WHAT and not on the HOW, and having the mindset of a developer is something that will take time to learn to easily change.

 If you ever think of transitioning to a different role, don't expect this new opportunity you want to knock on your door.
 Express yourself, show interest, and how you think you have the skills and motivation to do so.

 Try not to tackle everything at the same time, read about the roles and expectations it has for your company.

 Once you have a clear idea, dig deep and find what a PM means to your team, find the weak points and strong points of the role giving the necessities and the environment.

 Make your own plan, learn new things but focus on your strengths, whatever people value about you, make sure it remains there.

 Try not to eat more than you can chew.
-Get a list of the top responsibilities and weak points you have, prioritize them based on needs and crop the list to work on something feasible.
+Get a list of the top responsibilities and weak points you have, prioritize them based on needs, and crop the list to work on something feasible.
 In other words, avoid feeling overwhelmed.

 Accepting and learning from the feedback you receive can potentially become your main driver.
 As with every new opportunity, the learnings are the most important fuel for your growth.
 Don't be so hard on yourself, if you are in this position means that the team supports you.

-Enjoy the whole journey, reflect on the things you learn over the weeks.
+Enjoy the whole journey, and reflect on the things you learn over the weeks.
 Try to learn as much as possible, there's always time to think about the long-term plan.